azencot-group/MSD-Benchmark/README.md

 ```bash
 python run.py --run_config configurations/methods/ssm_skd/ssm_skd_sprites.yaml --eval
 ```
+The model will be automatically loaded from the `checkpoint_dir` path specified in the configuration file.

 You must also specify a `meta.yaml` file with global variables like `msd_root`.
 This is optional if your `meta.yaml` is located at `configurations/meta.yaml`.